ats-lang/ats-lang.github.io/SCRIPT/README.md

 In addition to C9-ATS2-install-cs520.sh, this script installs patsolve_z3, a Z3-based external constraint-solver for handling ATS2-typechecking constraints.
-You may use JG-C9-ATS2-install-cs520-z3.sh (or a modified version) to first implement Z3 and then ATS2.
+You may use JG-C9-ATS2-install-cs520-z3.sh (or a modified version) that first installs Z3 and then invokes C9-ATS2-install-cs520-z3.sh.

 ## [C9-ATS2-install-latest.sh](http://ats-lang.github.io/SCRIPT/C9-ATS2-install-latest.sh)